hoprnet/hoprnet/RUST_WASM.md

 They are pure-Rust and are easy to debug with IDE.

-The integration tests, that run in WASM runtime are currently not possible to be debugged and are located in the `test` directory of a crate.
+The integration tests, that run in WASM runtime are currently not possible to be debugged and are located in the `tests` directory of a crate.
+The developer is strongly encouraged to avoid tests in the `tests` directory and use TypeScript tests instead.

 ## Adding a new crate